Major Gift Fundraising: All you need to know

 Even if a leadership member has already contributed, you can ask for their support in finding donors as well.
 Since board members are very connected to the community, they may know someone with the ability to become a major supporter.

 If a board member does know a good prospect, have them arrange for a personal introduction.
 You can schedule a lunch together or simply meet up at an event.
 By having your board member introduce you to them, you have a greater chance of turning them into a donor as well.
-Once again, donor cultivation often comes down to personal connection!
+Once again, donor cultivation often comes down to personal connection and building long last relationships with prospects!

 Step Two: Evaluate Your Fundraising Team